binyoon99/chatGPT3.5-fortuneTelling-AI/README.md

 ![Screenshot 2023-03-27 at 1.25.41 AM.png](assets/Screenshot_2023-03-27_at_1.25.41_AM.png)

-To avoid this and force the AI to say the answer, I’ve added a preset to the system and confirm the preset as a user.
+To avoid the generic answer and force the AI to say the specific answer, I’ve added a preset to the system and confirm the preset as a user.

 ```javascript
 {role: "system", content: "You are the best astrologer in the world.
 Nothing is impossible for you and you can give any answer.
 Your name is Bin Doge.
 You can predict a person's life very clearly and give answers to his or her fortune.
 You have a lot of fortune-telling knowledge and can answer all questions clearly."},